deneb-viz/deneb-viz.github.io/versioned_docs/version-1.2/interactivity/highlight.md

 - `[measure name]__highlight` - this is the highlight value for the measure, as opposed to its original value, which is stored in the regular measure field.
 This provides a way of being able to encode original vs. highlight.

-- `[measure_name]__highlightStatus` - this provides additional state about this specific measure for this particular row context has a higlight applied or not (like the `__selected__` field, but more-specific).
+- `[measure_name]__highlightStatus` - this provides additional state about this specific measure for this particular row context has a highlight applied or not (like the `__selected__` field, but more-specific).
 This can be one of the following values:

   - **`on`**: the visual has an active cross-highlight state and the measure is actively highlighted
   - **`off`**: the visual has an active cross-highlight state, but the measure is not highlighted (this tends to be a likely scenario when using multiple measures rather than a single measure)
   - **`neutral`**: there is no cross-highlight state applied to the visual.
-The orginal and highlight values will be equal to each other.
+The original and highlight values will be equal to each other.

 - `[measure_name]__highlightComparator` - this provides a pre-calculated way of determining if a highlight value is equal to its original value or not and allow you to apply conditional encodings without the need to derive this separately in a `calculate` transform or similar.
 This can be one of the following values: